Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 #### Choose the Azure AD tenant where you want to create your applications

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-1. If your account gives you access to more than one tenant, select your account in the top right corner, and set your portal session to the desired Azure AD tenant
+1. If your account is present in more than one Azure AD tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory**.
-   (using **Switch Directory**).
+   Change your portal session to the desired Azure AD tenant.

-#### Register your app
+#### Register the webApp (WebApp)

-1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations (Preview)**.
+1. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page.
+1. Select **New registration**.
 1. In **App registrations (Preview)** page, select **New registration**.
 1. When the **Register an application page** appears, enter your application's registration information:
    - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `WebApp`.